Basic Setup of Gaia#

 Zonal sediment size and fraction definitions

 Sediment size classes can be declared for particular zones of a model, similar to friction zones (recall the friction zone box at the bottom of the section on friction boundaries).
-Thus, a Selafin (*.slf
+Thus, a Selafin (*.slf) file containing riverbed characteristics can be declared with the geometry in the Gaia steering file.
+An example for zonal sediment definitions is provided with the Wilcock-Crowe model in the TELEMAC installation (e.g., /telemac/v9.0.0/examples/gaia/wilcock_crowe-t2d/ - have a look at gai_ref_WC2003.slf in BlueKenue).

 Active Layer#

 The active layer concept was initially introduced by Du Boys [DB79] as a sequence of layers of the riverbed, which are moving at different speeds (the deeper the layer, the slower).
 Du Boys [DB79] described that the thickness of every layer was equal to the diameter of representative grain size and that the active bed (i.e., the sum of all moving layers) can be up to 10 times the representative grain size (i.e., approximately 10 grain diameters) [FC11, RBKR13].
 Hirano [Hir71] picked up on this concept and characterized the active layer as an exchange layer with a thickness of multiple times the \(D_{50}\), between an immobile sublayer and a fully mobile layer in the bulk flow along the riverbed.
 Several processes (e.g., hydraulic shear, grain collision, or sorting) dominate within the exchange layer and the thickness of the exchange layer has been defined differently by several authors.
 One reason for the different definitions of the active layer thickness is that it also depends on the proportion of fine sediment contents.
-The difference between coarse and fine sediment is that it might build up bedforms such as ripples or dunes.
+The difference between coarse and fine sediment is that fine sediment might build up bedforms such as ripples or dunes.
 Thus, in the presence of fine sediments, such as sand (diameter smaller than 1-2 mm), only models accounting for bedforms in the active layer can reproduce bed aggradation or degradation and grain sorting effects [Blo08].
 However, a model considering bedforms composed of fine sediments describes the active layer as a function of (0.5 times) the height of dunes (i.e., mega ripples) [Kle05], which contrasts with the definition of the active layer thickness as a multiple of a grain diameter (e.g., 3\(\cdot D_{50}\)).
 Thus, there are two competing parametric and conceptual definitions of the active layer, which is why Church and Haschenburger [CH17] propose the following terminology that is adapted in this eBook:

 The active layer describes the immediately mobile riverbed where real-time, dynamic particle displacement happens.
 Its thickness is a multiple of the characteristic grain diameter.